u2u-chain/u2u-sdk-js/README.md

 ```
 ## React Native Support

-The Hedera JavaScript SDK supports the following:
+The U2U JavaScript SDK supports the following:

 * React Native with Expo

-The Hedera JavaScript SDK does not currently support the following:
+The U2U JavaScript SDK does not currently support the following:

 * React Native Bare